 However, do not use prep books as your primary means of learning exam material.
 It is far better to take a physics course and enhance your knowledge with the prep book than to rely on the prep book alone.
 If you haven’t taken all of the relevant courses prior to exam day, don’t worry, you are not alone.
 Consider using Khan Academy, a free resource, to cover material that you missed out on at university.
 Even if you’ve taken all of the requisite classes, you are likely to find Khan’s videos useful for reviewing MCAT material.

 If you are trying to decide between The Princeton Review set and the Kaplan MCAT Complete 7-Book Subject Review, consider reading the reviews on Amazon.
 Choosing between textbooks is often a matter of personal preference, and some students prefer one over the other.
-Some individuals find The Princeton Review’s writing style more palatable.
-Kaplan’s books are thinner, sleeker, denser, and come with useful “quick review” study sheets.
+While some individuals find The Princeton Review’s writing style more palatable, Kaplan’s books are thinner, sleeker, denser, and come with useful “quick review” study sheets.
 Both books are replete with the necessary information, informative illustrations, and practice questions.

 Though much shorter than the Princeton Review and Kaplan sets, Mometrix’s MCAT Prep Book can get the job done.
 Only a single book, the Mometrix book follows the AAMC outline and can be helpful to individuals strapped for time.
 The book is accompanied by “step-by-step” video tutorials and, like the other sets, contains practice questions and advice for exam day.